Meet Tim

 Tim began podcasting in 2005 for Alliance for Justice’s Supreme Court Watch, which was featured in the Washington Post, Seattle Times and NPR’s All Things Considered (archived audio).
 It climbed into the top 10 of iTunes political podcasts directory, sandwiched between the US Senator Barrack Obama Podcast and The Sean Hannity Show.
 He returned to the microphone to share helpful hints on the popular Nonprofit Law Podcast, which was a fixture in the top 20 of iTunes’ nonprofit podcast directory.

-Tim has also hosted two podcasts on Supreme Court nominations, Supreme Court Watch (Roberts-Miers-Alito) and Advice & Consent (Garland-Gorsuch and Kavanaugh).
-The former was featured in the Seattle Times and Washington Post, and the latter was regularly mentioned in SCOTUSblog roundups.
+Tim hosted two subsequent podcasts on Supreme Court nominations, Capital Caucus and Advice & Consent (Garland-Gorsuch and Kavanaugh).
+The latter was regularly mentioned in SCOTUSblog roundups.

 Other Projects